 In line with the Sendai Framework for Disaster Risk Reduction, disaster risk management consists of interrelated stages for: 1) prevention; 2) mitigation; 3) preparedness; 4) response and 5) recovery.
 An integrated approach to understanding SDS occurrences, and planning for and responding to the same, allows the global community to prepare interventions to limit occurrence or impacts and cope most effectively with SDS across the many regions and countries affected.

-The current SDS Coalition draft Strategy is in fact a fully normative one, and as such it can be considered both cross-cutting and " integrated in the sense that all five elements of the Strategy apply equally to risk inform SDS interventions In other words, an integrated DRM approach mirroring the interrelated actions for DRM offers a neutral lens through which working groups will deal with SDS issues.
+The current SDS Coalition Strategy is in fact a fully normative one, and as such it can be considered both cross-cutting and integrated in the sense that all five elements of the Strategy apply equally to inform SDS interventions.
+In other words, an integrated DRM approach mirroring the interrelated actions for DRM offers a neutral lens through which working groups will deal with SDS issues.